Zoe Zaoutzaina: Death

 Zoe herself died in 899.
 According to De Ceremoniis by Constantine VII, she had given birth to at least two daughters.
 However, Leo VI still had no son and his succession was not secure.
 Symeon records her being buried in the temple of her namesake Hagia Zoe.
 However, De Ceremoniis mentions her buried in the Church of the Holy Apostles where Leo VI, Theophano and third wife Eudokia Baïana were also buried.
 Providing both references were accurate, her remains were moved from the original burial place to that of her husband.

-Children
+Issue

-According to De Ceremoniis by Constantine VII, Leo VI and Zoe had at least two daughters.
-However, different copies of the text give two different names for the second one:
+According to De Ceremoniis by Constantine VII, Leo VI and Zoe had a daughter:

-Anna – considered to have died young.
-Buried with her father and mother at the Church of the Holy Apostles.

-Anna or Eudocia.
-Eudocia was the name of the only daughter of Leo VI and Theophano, while Anna was the name of the first daughter of Leo VI and Zoe.
-In either case possibly named after an already deceased half-sister or sister.

-A letter written by Nicholas Mystikos mentions negotiations to betroth the second daughter to Louis the Blind.
-Whether negotiations were ever completed and whether the marriage ever occurred is not known.
-However, some genealogists consider Charles Constantine of Vienne to be the result of this marriage.